imperva/dsfkit/modules/aws/ciphertrust-manager/README.md

 **NOTE:** For CipherTrust licensing or access questions, contact your Thales representative.

 ## Resources Provisioned
-This Terraform module provisions the following resources on AWS:
+This Terraform module provisions several resources on AWS to create the CipherTrust Manager instance.
+These resources include:
 * An EC2 instance running the CipherTrust Manager software.
 * An EBS volume for storage.
 * A network interface attached to the specified subnet and security groups.